luoq4/codinginterview/InterviewSuggestions.md

 I guess this is the most crucial part of all.
 No matter how fancy your resume is, in the end, for most software engineer jobs there will be a coding interview.
 As far as I know, for some very senior software engineer position which is looking for candidates with 10+ years of working experience, the coding interview is still an inevitable part.
 So it is important for every engineer to build up and maintain a good coding interview skillset.

 #### Coding Languages
-Lots of college students asked me for advice in choosing an primary interview language.
+Lots of college students asked me for advice in choosing a primary interview language.
 For most technical companies, languages don't matter as long as you are familiar with one of the main languages.
 Although some companies(very rare) might be requiring a specific interview language (Bloomberg usually asks interviewees to code in C++), most of the cases knowing one major languages (C++/JAVA/C#/Python/JavaScript) is pretty enough to handle the situation and college students should all be fine as all schools will require them to learn at least one of major languages.
 When scheduling your interviews with your HR, you can ask them or they will usually ask you first about your language preference.

 The other question is how well you should know the language.
 I think as long as you know the basic syntax like for/while loop, class, variable, array, list and common operations including functions/methods(print/sum/abs..), casting, exceptions and basic OOP related things(class/interface/overloading/overriding), you should be ok.
 It is totally normal to make syntax errors during coding interviews.
 Most interviewers should understand and tolerate syntax errors as long as you are able to explain your thoughts with pseudo code and not make significant language specific logic errors(things like writing a pointer in JAVA or using {} instead of indention in Python).
 A good technical company should have their technical interviews focus on problem-solving skills, algorithm, smartness or even computer sciences but never on syntax details.